durandom/rbr_bollinger_v3/README.md

-# David Bollinger Codriver for RBR
+# David Bollinger Codriver for RBR V3

-# WIP

-A merge of [Janne's Codriver Mod V3](https://www.youtube.com/watch?v=7TzXpQFy_Rs) and [David Bollinger by Kringel](https://drive.google.com/file/d/1alECQq0gZudVvy5l6jchFIclcRxhQOHH/view)
+A [David Bollinger](https://soundvalley.ch/elementor-47/) Codriver mod for Richard Burns Rally compatible with [Janne's Codriver Mod V3](https://www.youtube.com/watch?v=7TzXpQFy_Rs).

+## Installation

+Download the ZIP file from the big green button on the top right of this page, extract it and copy the `Audio` and `Plugins` folder to your RBR installation folder.

 ### Credits